Heart of a Book

 Drew Parker

-Have you thought about how programming relates to ray-tracing?
+Have you thought about how ray-tracing relates to programming?
 Adds another layer!